Ada-Developers-Academy/core-pses/04/palindrome.checkpoint.md

 * topics: pse
 ##### !question

-Divide the project prompt into at least two different sub-problems
+Divide the project prompt into two or more different sub-problems

 ##### !end-question
 ##### !hint